stoplightio/platform-docs/c.troubleshooting.md

 ![Others](assets/images/others_missing_tag.png)

-Discuss:

-- Tags will need to be added to the models and endpoints to prevent them from being placed into the Others section of the Table of Contents
+- Tags will need to be added to the models and/or endpoints to prevent them from being placed into the Others section of the Table of Contents
-- [Default Ordering](https://meta.stoplight.io/docs/platform/4.-documentation/d.table-of-contents.md) of the table of contents
+- View [Default Ordering](https://meta.stoplight.io/docs/platform/4.-documentation/d.table-of-contents.md#the-default-structure) of the table of contents

 ## How do I export a file from Stoplight?